 - If you have already specified which users should be assigned to the application, and if Azure AD fails to find existing accounts for those users, Azure AD will provision new accounts for them in the application.

-- If new users have been assigned to the application (either directly or through group membership), then they will be provisioned a new account in the SaaS app.
+- If new users have been assigned to the application (either directly or through group membership), then they are provisioned with a new account in the SaaS app.

-- If a user's access has been removed, then their account in the SaaS app will be marked as disabled (users are never fully deleted, which protects you from data loss in the event of a misconfiguration).
+- If a user's access has been removed, then their account in the SaaS app is marked as disabled (users are never fully deleted, which protects you from data loss in the event of a misconfiguration).

-- If a user was recently assigned to the application and they already had an account in the SaaS app, that account will be marked as enabled, and certain user properties may be updated if they are out-of-date compared to the directory.
+- If a user was recently assigned to the application and they already had an account in the SaaS app, that account is marked as enabled, and certain user properties may be updated if they are out-of-date compared to the directory.

-- If a user's information (such as phone number, office location, etc) has been changed in the directory, then that information will also be updated in the SaaS application.
+- If a user's information (such as phone number, office location) has been changed in the directory, then that information will also be updated in the SaaS application.